kilowhat/kilowhat.net/_extensions/wordpress.md

 - Add support for paths customized through the [Custom Paths](/flarum/extensions/custom-paths) extension

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.3.4 - May 6, 2020